stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 been tragic in its naturalness and likeness to the Charles Ward he knew.
 Willett now tried to turn the talk on early matters, and recall to the youth some past events which would restore a familiar mood; but in this process he obtained only the most grotesque results.
 It was the same with all the alienists later on.
-Important sections of Charles Ward&rsquo;s store of mental images, mainly those touching modern times and his own personal life, had been unaccountably expunged; whilst all the massed antiquarianism of his youth had welled up from some profound subconsciousness to engulf the contemporary and the individual.
-The youth&rsquo;s intimate knowledge of elder things was abnormal and unholy, and he tried his best to hide it.
+Important sections of Charles Ward's store of mental images, mainly those touching modern times and his own personal life, had been unaccountably expunged; whilst all the massed antiquarianism of his youth had welled up from some profound subconsciousness to engulf the contemporary and the individual.
+The youth's intimate knowledge of elder things was abnormal and unholy, and he tried his best to hide it.
 When Willett would mention some favourite object of his boyhood archaistic studies he often shed by pure accident such a light as no normal mortal could conceivably be expected to possess, and the doctor shuddered as the glib allusion glided by.

-  It was not wholesome to know so much about the way the fat sheriff&rsquo;s wig fell off as he leaned over at the play in Mr. Douglass&rsquo; Histrionick Academy in King Street on the eleventh of February, 1762, which fell on a Thursday; or about how the actors cut the text of Steele&rsquo;s   Conscious Lovers   so badly that one was almost glad the Baptist-ridden legislature closed the theatre a fortnight later.
-That Thomas Sabin&rsquo;s Boston coach was &ldquo;damn&rsquo;d uncomfortable&rdquo; old letters may well have told; but what healthy antiquarian could recall how the creaking of Epenetus Olney&rsquo;s new signboard (the gaudy crown he set up after he took to calling his tavern the Crown Coffee House) was exactly like the first few notes of the new jazz piece all the radios in Pawtuxet were playing?
+  It was not wholesome to know so much about the way the fat sheriff's wig fell off as he leaned over at the play in Mr. Douglass' Histrionick Academy in King Street on the eleventh of February, 1762, which fell on a Thursday; or about how the actors cut the text of Steele's   Conscious Lovers   so badly that one was almost glad the Baptist-ridden legislature closed the theatre a fortnight later.
+That Thomas Sabin's Boston coach was "damn'd uncomfortable " old letters may well have told; but what healthy antiquarian could recall how the creaking of Epenetus Olney's new signboard (the gaudy crown he set up after he took to calling his tavern the Crown Coffee House) was exactly like the first few notes of the new jazz piece all the radios in Pawtuxet were playing?